abilian/nua/nua-orchestrator/README.md

 That command will do many things:

 - create nua account
-- install required packaes (Docker, postgres, Nginx, ...)
+- install required packages (Docker, postgres, Nginx, ...)
 - apply default configuration to the host
 - ...